Updated: Nov 21, 2020

 1. "She was very excited about the party, and she just couldn't wait to tell her friends about all the people that were coming over later that night."

 Sentence 2 means the same thing as sentence 1, but it reads more smoothly.
-Imagine how many words you could cut out of a manuscript if you can cut five words out of only one sentence?
+It's less wordy, and readers will be able to absorb the meaning more easily.
+Imagine how many words you could cut out of a manuscript if you can cut four words out of only one sentence?

 We constantly use filler words in everyday speech, and you will recognize many of the common ones:

-Redundant words are useless because they do not add any new information.
+Redundant words are also filler words because they do not add any new information.
 Look at the following sentence:

 1. "Her dark black coat waved and flapped in the breezy wind, making her look like a flying bird."